dudugan/phylobio_final/README.md

 4. ```pokeapi_pokemon.txt``` is a temporary file I created which contains the names of every pokémon that is possible to be queried through the PokéAPI.
 5. ```analysis.rmd``` is a copy of our Chapter 08 exercise rmd, which I modified (barely) to view the basic results of my analyses.
 6. ```analysis.pdf``` is the pdf output of the previous rmd file.

+## Parameters
+Properties to use:
+- abilities[0].ability.name
+- moves[0].move.name
+- stats
+- highest stat index
+- types[0].type.name
+- egg group
+-- if pokemon.name in all j of each i EggGroup[i].pokemon_species[j].name
+- color
+-- if pokemon.name in all j of each i PokemonColor[i].pokemon_species[j].name
+- habitat
+-- if pokemon.name in all j of each i PokemonHabitat[i].pokemon_species[j].name
+- shape
+-- if pokemon.name in all j of each i PokemonShape[i].pokemon_species[j].name

+can get some stuff with PokemonSpecies
+id:
+name:
+egg_groups:
+color:
+shape:
+habitat: can be null

+## Clamping

 ## Guidelines - you can delete this section before submission